 Delay Rental Payments

-If drilling does not start within one year of the lease’s commencement, the lease can either expire or the lessee can provide a payment to retain the lease and allow additional time to drill and produce gas.
+If drilling does not start within one year of the lease's commencement, the lease can either expire or the lessee can provide a payment to retain the lease and allow additional time to drill and produce gas.
 This payment is known as the delay rental payment; it is also ordinary income and not subject to depletion deductions.
-These types of delay payments are not common and often are included as part of the up-front bonus payment.
+These types of delay payments are not common and are often included as part of the up-front bonus payment.
 Termination of the lease may be indicated by the absence of the delay rental payment as part of the income reported in the current tax return though it was present in the prior return.

 Using the lease from Example 1, annual delay rental payments of $6.00 per acre are payable to Smith.
 Krakow, Inc., did not develop the leased property within one year after the lease commenced.
 Krakow paid Smith $600 ($6 per acre for 100 acres) the next year to give Krakow additional time to develop the property.
 Smith reports the $600 as ordinary income on Schedule E (Form 1040) and on Form PA-40.

 In some rare cases, the lease may call for advance royalty payments (also treated as rental income), regardless of actual production.
 Again, these payments are treated as ordinary income.
 If there is production during that period, the landowner is entitled to claim a depletion.
 If you can claim cost depletion in that period, the advance royalty payment in excess of production is eligible only for cost depletion, not a percentage depletion.
 See the section "Depletion Rules" for more details.

 If drilling results in a producing well, you will receive periodic payments for your share of the production in accordance with the terms of the lease.
 This is known as a royalty interest, which entitles you as landowner to a share of the OGM production, free of development and operating costs, over the productive life of the property.
 This royalty share is negotiable but under Pennsylvania law may not be less than one-eighth (12.5 percent) of the gross production.